ept-team/equinor-ctf-2022/writeups/Reversing/Does this look infected/bootplug/README.md

 ![](screenshot4.png)

 Aye aye captain, a MZ file in sight!
-Dumping out new PE file and looking at in PEStudio we see that is is a DotNet binary called flagstealer.
+Dumping out the new PE file and looking at it in PEStudio we see that is is a DotNet binary called flagstealer.
 Looking at this file in a DotNet decompiler like ILSpy shows us the basic functionality:

 ![](screenshot5.png)